anquanscan/sec-tools/README.md

 [log4j-detector](https://github.com/mergebase/log4j-detector): Log4J scanner that detects vulnerable Log4J versions (CVE-2021-44228, CVE-2021-45046, etc) on your file-system within any application.
 It is able to even find Log4J instances that are hidden several layers deep.
 Works on Linux, Windows, and Mac, and everywhere else Java runs, too!
 [gmail-cookies-research](https://github.com/CoalDev/gmail-cookies-research): Research about gmail's cookies, how to read and write mails with only 4 cookies.
 [WTTG2](https://github.com/un1n0wn/WTTG2): this is a multi hacking tool written in python, this is also inspired by the game "Welcome To The Game 2"
 [ipatool](https://github.com/majd/ipatool): Command-line tool that allows searching and downloading app packages (known as ipa files) from the iOS App Store
+[ignorecheck](https://github.com/smashah/ignorecheck): A simple CLI/utility to ensure certain patterns are present in a project's .gitignore - Be sure to 🌟 this repository for updates!